 A significant number of scleroderma patients also suffer from Sjögren’s syndrome (also called Sicca syndrome).
 The primary symptoms are dry mouth and eyes.
 This can result in dental complications and the need to use lubricating eye drops to prevent eye problems.

 Hypothyroidism (reduced function of the thyroid) is very common in systemic scleroderma because of either fibrosis of the thyroid or thyroid autoimmune disorder.
 Hypothyroidism causes many bodily functions to slow down.
-Some of the more common symptoms include: hoarse voice, slowed speech, eye and face puffiness, weight gain, cold intolerance, coarse, dry, sparse hair, dry skin and carpal tunnel syndrome.
+Some of the more common symptoms include: hoarse voice, slowed speech, eye and face puffiness, weight gain, cold intolerance, dry skin, carpal tunnel syndrome, and coarse, dry, sparse hair.

 Sleep disturbance is also common with scleroderma patients (Frech et al. 2011).
-There are a variety of reasons for this, including muscle and other pain (e.g., digital ulceration), difficulty breathing, and reflux symptoms.
+There is a variety of reasons for this, including muscle and other pain (e.g., digital ulceration), difficulty breathing, and reflux symptoms.